 Nearly 80% of my clients, throughout my career as a massage therapist, come to me with the same area of concern.
-They usually say, “I’ve got this pain in my neck and upper back, right between my shoulder blades.”, but few of them ask, “what is that and how do I get rid of it?”.
-I could simply give them a massage addressing the area and provide relief, but how much would that really help?
+They usually say, “I’ve got this pain in my neck and upper back, right between my shoulder blades.”, but few of them ask, “what is that and how do I get rid of it?”
+I could simply give them a massage addressing the area and provide momentary relief, but how much would that really help?
 I want to make sure each of my clients leaves with the ability and means to eliminate their own muscular tension and melt their own knots.
-But before you can do that effectively, you may want to begin by gaining an understanding of what that knot is made of.
+But before anyone can do that effectively, they may want to begin by gaining an understanding of what that knot is made of.

 What is Fascia?

 Fascia serves as an inter-connective web of tissue that surrounds, connects, and simultaneously separates every tissue in the body.
 It’s the part of chicken referred to as gristle, that connects the meat to the chicken bone.
 A fine sheet of this tissue, continues from that connection in both directions.
 In one direction, it continues to wrap around the bone, and in the other, surrounds the whole muscle belly and every individual one of it’s muscle fibers.
 Again, it moves on to fill the rest of the internal body like a series of spider webs.

 When properly hydrated, it serves as a slippery surface that separates muscle bellies, organs, and bones from each other.
 If an area remains activated (due mainly to poor posture, sitting frequently, repetitive movement, stress, and improper body mechanics), it can eventually become inefficiently hydrated reverting to it’s sticky, less mobile quality.
 The deep and superficial layers of muscles surrounded in fascia become stuck together resulting in knots and tension.